dshekhalev/FEC/README.md

 13. Hamming code
 14. QAM LLR demappers

-All codes has static configuration and constrained performance.
+All FEC IP Cores has static configuration and constrained performance.
 Call me if you need any IP core extension